How to Become a Police Officer in Arlington

 More Information on the Arlington Police Department and Crime

-APD promotes a Citizen’s Police Academy to residents who want to gain knowledge about police operation and procedures.
+APD promotes a Citizens Police Academy (CPA) to residents who want to gain knowledge about police operation and procedures.
 The 33-hour Academy, which recently graduated 40 citizens, includes topics on community policing, traffic enforcement, procedural justice, auto theft, and economic crimes among many others.8

 The APD hosts regular Unidos meetings for members of the Hispanic community to find out about city and police services.
 The Department also has a Youth Explorer Program for youth ages 14 to 20 who desire a future career in law enforcement.
 Explorers assist with many community service projects across the city and receive some law enforcement training and hands-on exposure.